Karumi/infrared-wifi-bridge-led/README.md

 ![](pictures/enclosure.png)

-This is the source code of the Karumi WIFI board internal workshop.
+*This is the source code of the Karumi WIFI board.* This board its used to turn on/off a led stripe with a remote control or a WIFi request, also, can be used to create a bridge between remote control commands to MQTT or HTTP requests, *this is not currently supported.*

 ### Install Arduino and ESP8266 board